 Dispute Credit Report Errors

 Per the Fair Credit Reporting Act, if you’re denied credit, you have the right to know if your credit file is the culprit.
-If you find yourself in this situation, receive access to your credit file, and discover errors or omissions that are negatively impacting your Experian credit score, you have the right to dispute.
+If you find yourself in this situation, receive access to your credit file, and discover inaccurate information or omissions that are negatively impacting your Experian credit score, you have the right to dispute.
 Experian’s online dispute center provides the tools and guidance you need to start the dispute process without getting frustrated or overwhelmed.

 Resources for Small Businesses